 What does it cost?

-ILL users accept responsibility for all charges assessed by a lending library for overdue, lost, and/or damaged items.
+- ILL users accept responsibility for all charges assessed by a lending library for overdue, lost, and/or damaged items.
 The lending library determines whether an item is overdue, lost, or damaged and also determines all fines and fees associated with those conditions.
 Charges will be passed on directly to you via a bill within your UTC Library Account.
-Once the UTC Library receives a bill for an ILL item, we cannot waive that fine.
-If fines or fees exceed $15.00 a hold will be placed within your account in Banner and within the UTC Library.
-Payments can be made at the UTC Library Check Out Desk via Scrappy Cash (Mocs Card.)
+Bills for ILL items assessed by other libraries cannot be waived.
+If fines exceed $15.00, a hold will be placed on your account with the UTC Library and with the University.
+Payments can be made at the UTC Library Check Out Desk via Scrappy Cash loaded onto your Mocs Card.

 What can be borrowed, for how long, and are there other restrictions?

-- Many different types of materials can be requested through ILL to support the research and curricular needs of UTC students, faculty, and staff.
-These materials include books, journal articles, book chapters, and DVDs.
-Interlibrary loan reserves the right to cancel requests for more recreational materials, such as popular fiction, trade paperbacks, self-help books, travel guides, crafting guides, cookbooks, and self-published materials, unless a demonstrated connection to research or an assignment can be provided.
+- The ILL service can request books, journal articles, book chapters, and DVDs to support the research and curricular needs of UTC students, faculty, and staff.
+Interlibrary Loan will make every attempt to acquire requested material but reserves the right to cancel requests for more recreational materials, such as popular fiction, trade paperbacks, self-help books, travel guides, crafting guides, cookbooks, and self-published materials, unless a demonstrated connection to research or an assignment can be provided.

 - Loan periods for ILL materials are set by the lending library.
 When you receive your item, it will have details about the due date and whether you may request a renewal to keep the item a bit longer.
-If a renewal is allowed, you can request the renewal via your ILLiad account.
+If a renewal is allowed, you can request the renewal via your UTC Library Account.
 You may request only one renewal per item.
-If the lending library does not agree to your two-week request, we will notify you via e-mail with the call to return the item.
+If the lending library does not agree to your two-week request, we will notify you via e-mail to return the item.